Ignacy Władysław Ledóchowski: After the Fall of the Russian Empire

 Like many other representatives of the nobility, Ignatius emigrated from the country.
-When and how he did so is unknown — he may have left the same way as his brother Karol (it is known that he left in 1917 via Constantinople).
+When and how he did so is unknown – he may have left the same way as his brother Karol (it is known that he left in 1917 via Constantinople).
 It is also known that before 1917, Ignatius Ledóchowski's first wife and their five-year-old daughter died of diphtheria.
 It is not precisely known when Ignatius Ledóchowski moved to his younger brother Stanislav in Warsaw.
-On November 4, 1921, in Warsaw, Ignatius remarried — his wife was the unmarried teacher Józefa Oponska, who was 31 years old.
-The couple lived on Przemysłowa Street, 32 — the house in which his younger brother later created the Maritime Museum of Stanisław Ledóchowski.
+On 4 November 1921, in Warsaw, Ignatius remarried – his wife was the unmarried teacher Józefa Oponska, who was 31 years old.
+The couple lived on Przemysłowa Street, 32 – the house in which his younger brother later created the Maritime Museum of Stanisław Ledóchowski.

 His younger brother Stanisław was a well-known entrepreneur in Poland.
 Initially, Stanisław was the manager of the Russo-Belgian Society of Metal Products "Russobelge" — the company was founded in the early 20th century, and the product range included irons, stoves, balustrades and stairs, door handles, and much more.
 In 1909, Stanisław bought the "Metal Products Factory" from the owners.
 He actively developed the business, and in subsequent years, his brother Ignatius joined him.
-When Count Stanisław Ledóchowski headed the plant, he focused on the production of metal products — Ledóchowski Mesh — Ledóchowski Mesh — a metal mesh formed from a sheet of metal with parallel cuts arranged in a staggered manner.
+When Count Stanisław Ledóchowski headed the plant, he focused on the production of metal products — Ledóchowski Mesh — Ledóchowski Mesh – a metal mesh formed from a sheet of metal with parallel cuts arranged in a staggered manner.
 After making the cuts, the sheet is stretched perpendicular to the cut lines, resulting in a diamond-shaped mesh with a monolithic structure without seams and moving joints.
 In 1914, Ledóchowski managed to create a joint-stock company for the production of solid mesh metal in Warsaw, "Count S. Ledóchowski and Company".
 In 1921, the factory was renamed to "Polish Solid Mesh Factory of Count Stanisław Ledóchowski SA" ("Polska Fabryka Siatki Jednolitej Hrabiego Stanisława Ledóchowskiego SA").
 The brothers Stanisław and Ignatius together converted one of the factory buildings into a 62-room hotel with central heating and opened it in 1926 under the name "Ledóchowski Hotel".
 There is also a preserved project for the reconstruction of factory premises, designed by Ignatius Ledóchowski in the early 1920s, but the reconstruction did not take place.

-Ignacy Ledóchowski died on the night of March 2 to 3, 1932, in Warsaw.
+Ignacy Ledóchowski died on the night of 2 to 3 March 1932, in Warsaw.
 The Ledóchowski factory in Warsaw on Przemysłowa Street, No. 24 was nationalized in 1950.
 After the 1990s, the Ledóchowski family managed to reclaim the house.
 In 1997, this house was bought from them by the insurance company MetLife.